 A transfer student is any student who has completed previous college work at a regionally accredited college or university and plans to attend Texas Southmost College.
-The following are steps for students who are applying through Transfer Admission:
+In order to apply to TSC, applicants seeking transfer admission must:

-- 1. Applicants must complete and submit the admissions application through ApplyTexas.
+- 1. Complete and submit the admissions application through ApplyTexas.
 An active application is required to move forward with the enrollment process. - 2.
-Applicants must comply with Texas Success Initiative (TSI) requirements and meet the placement requirements with official documentation of TSI exemption or compliance (test scores or official college transcript) or take mandatory placement tests.
+Comply with Texas Success Initiative (TSI) requirements and meet the placement requirements with official documentation of TSI exemption or compliance (test scores or official college transcript) or take mandatory placement tests.
 All TSC students seeking an Associate of Arts, Associate of Science, Associate of Arts in Teaching, Associate of Applied Sciences, or a Level Two Certificate must take the TSI Assessment; students enrolling in Level One Certificate programs do not need to take the TSI Assessment.
 If these students do choose to take the TSI Assessment, they will be allowed to enroll in a program even if identified as not college ready. - 3.
-Applicants must submit official transcripts from high school, college and/or all postsecondary institutions attended.
+Submit official transcripts from high school, college and/or all postsecondary institutions attended.
 If courses are in progress at another institution, official transcripts should be submitted once final grades are posted.
-Official transcripts must be received in a sealed envelope from the host institution or sent directly from the host institution to the Office of Admissions and Records at Texas Southmost College. - Note: If you do not have a final transcript, an official letter from high school or university will be accepted temporarily.
-The official letter must include: student's name, years of attendance, courses completed, and grades received.
+Official transcripts must be received in a sealed envelope from the host institution or sent directly from the host institution to the Office of Admissions and Records at Texas Southmost College. - Note: If an applicant does not have a final transcript, an official letter from high school or university will be accepted temporarily.
+The official letter must include: applicant's name, years of attendance, courses completed, and grades received. - Applicants seeking admission into Texas Southmost College with a foreign institution transcript must submit the official transcript and an official third party report/recommendation from a member of the National Association of Credential Evaluation Services (NACES) that includes translation, interpretation, and evaluation of the transcript.

-- Students seeking admission into Texas Southmost College with a foreign institution transcript must submit the official transcript and an official third party report/recommendation from a member of the National Association of Credential Evaluation Services (NACES) that includes translation, interpretation, and evaluation of the transcript. - Applicants must provide proof of Bacterial Meningitis vaccination.
+- 4. Provide proof of Bacterial Meningitis vaccination.
 State law requires that entering students show evidence of receiving a bacterial meningitis vaccination or booster dose during the five (5) year period prior to enrollment.
 The law allows for some exceptions.
-Information is also available through the Texas Higher Education Coordinating Board (THECB). - Applicants must meet with an Academic Advisor if attending college for the first time, transferring with fewer than nine (9) college-level semester hours, or enrolling in college preparatory (developmental education) courses.
+Information is also available through the Texas Higher Education Coordinating Board (THECB). - 5.
+Meet with an Academic Advisor if attending college for the first time, transferring with fewer than nine (9) college-level semester hours, or enrolling in college preparatory (developmental education) courses.